Controlling effective field contributions to laser-induced magnetization precession by heterostructure design: Characterization of strain and heat via UXRD

 Removing the MgO interlayer enables an additional fast diffusive transport of hot electrons from the optically excited Pt layer to the buried Ni through Cu as observed previously\bracite{pude2020}.
-Equilibration of the electronic system is very fast, and the large electronic specific heat capacity and the strong electron-phonon coupling in Ni originating from the large density of states of flat $3\text{d}$-bands close to the Fermi level rapidly localizes a large fraction of the deposited energy in Ni.
-The large amount of energy deposited to Ni drives an expansion, launching an additional compression into the adjacent Cu layer that extends its compression to $6\,\text{ps}$.
-In total, the strain response of Ni is the superposition of the quasi-static expansion due to heating and the strain pulses launched by Cu and Pt, the entering of the latter at $20\,\text{ps}$ is clearly observable (Figure~\ref{fig:fig_3_uxrd}e).
+Equilibration of the electronic system is very fast, and the large electronic heat capacity and the strong electron-phonon coupling in Ni originating from the large density of states of flat $3\text{d}$-bands close to the Fermi level rapidly localizes a large fraction of the deposited energy in Ni.
+For our heterostructures with $100\,\text{nm}$ thick Cu layer, details such as initial ballistic or superdiffusive transport are not relevant, as we merely differentiate sub-picosecond heat transport by electrons from slower transport via phonons.
+The large amount of energy deposited to Ni drives an expansion that launches an additional compression into the adjacent Cu layer extending its compression to $6\,\text{ps}$.
+In total, the strain response of Ni is the superposition of its quasi-static expansion due to heating and the strain pulses launched by Cu, Pt and Ni.
+The strain pulse emerging from Pt enters Ni at $20\,\text{ps}$ and is reflected at the substrate and the surface several times as indicated by the arrows in Figure~\ref{fig:fig_3_uxrd}e.

-Our model of the layer-specific transient strain response captures these experimental observations and yields the transient average electron $T^\text{el}_\text{Ni}(t)$ and phonon $T^\text{ph}_\text{Ni}(t)$ temperature as well as the average transient strain $\eta_\text{Ni(t)}$ of the buried Ni layer in all three heterostructures.
+Our model of the layer-specific transient strain response (solid lines) reproduces these experimental observations for all three layers in all three heterostructures with a single parameter set.
+The model therefore yields the transient average electron $T^\text{el}_\text{Ni}(t)$ and phonon $T^\text{ph}_\text{Ni}(t)$ temperature as well as the average transient strain $\eta_\text{Ni(t)}$ of the buried Ni layer in all three heterostructures.
 In the following, these quantities validated by the good agreement of our model with the UXRD experiment serve as input for our LLG model of the heterostructure-dependent magnetization precession.